 Mario Škugor, M.D.
 FACE

-I graduated Medical school in 1986 and spent 2 years as research associate in Institute for Nuclear Medicine in Zagreb.
+I graduated from the Zagreb Medical School in 1986 and then spent two years as a research associate at the Institute for Nuclear Medicine in Zagreb.
 During 1991-1992 I was in the Croatian army.
-In 1993 I finished Nuclear Medicine Residency.
-During 1993-1997 I was at Ohio State University as researcher in Bone and Mineral Metabolism Laboratory.
-I did Internal Medicine residency in 1997-2000 at St. Luke’s Medical Center in Cleveland.
-I served as a chief resident the last year.
-Endocrinology fellowship in Cleveland Clinic was from 2000-2002.
-I have been on staff in Cleveland Clinic since.
-I served on Board of Directors of Ohio River Valley Chapter of American Association of Clinical Endocrinologists and was a president in 2007-2008.
+In 1993, I finished my nuclear medicine residency and moved to Ohio State University as a researcher in the Bone and Mineral Metabolism Laboratory.
+I completed my internal medicine residency at St. Luke’s Medical Center in Cleveland in 2000.
+In my final year, I served as a chief resident.
+My career was followed by an endocrinology fellowship at the Cleveland Clinic from 2000-2002.
+Since then, I have been on the staff at Cleveland Clinic focusing on diabetes, obesity, thyroid disorders, and disorders of calcium metabolism.

 Currently, I hold the title of Clinical Associate Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of CWRU and also the Catherine and Edward Lozick Chair in Endocrinology and Metabolism.
 I also serve as director of education at the Endocrine and Metabolic institute.